Symbol based Convergence Analysis in Block Multigrid Methods with Applications for Stokes Problems: TGM for saddle-point systems in the multilevel block setting

 \end{Remark}

-\begin{Remark} We expect that the convergence result in Theorem \ref{thm:Notay_symbol_2D_block} holds also for multilevel block Toeplitz matrices generated by trigonometric polynomials.
+\begin{Remark} {The presented analysis has been performed considering circulant matrices to simplify calculations and proofs.
+However, we consider in next sections applications which usually produce Toeplitz/Toeplitz-like structures.
+Nevertheless, the convergence result in Theorem \ref{thm:Notay_symbol_2D_block} can be extended and it} holds also for multilevel block Toeplitz matrices generated by trigonometric polynomials.
 Indeed, they are a low rank correction of multilevel block circulant matrices with the same generating function.
 The convergence could slightly deteriorate, but the combination of the proposed multigrid method with Krylov methods kills the outliers and guarantees the efficiency proven in the circulant case. \end{Remark}